aergoio/guide/source/using-network/syncing.rst

 .. tip::

-    Instead of binding several volumes, you can use one combined volume with :code:`-v $(pwd)/data:/aergo`.
+    Instead of binding several volumes, you can use one combined volume, e.g. :code:`-v $(pwd)/aergo:/aergo`.

 Node discovery
 """"""""""""""